1229 University of Paris strike

-The University of Paris strike of 1229 was caused by the deaths of a number of students in punishing a student riot.
-The students protested with a "dispersion", or student strike, which lasted more than two years and led to a number of reforms of the medieval university.
-The event demonstrates the town and gown power struggles with the Church, secular leaders and the emerging student class and a lessening of local Church authority over the University of Paris.
+The University of Paris strike of 1229 took place in Paris, France.
+The strike occurred as a disagreement over an unpaid tab at a local tavern.
+The ensuing disagreement caused the deaths of several students when Queen Blanche ordered the mercenary bodyguards to punish the student riot.
+The students protested with a "dispersion", or student strike; the masters suspended lectures.
+This lasted more than two years and led to several reforms in the medieval university when Pope Gregory IX issued the bull Parens scientiarum.
+The event demonstrates the town and gown power struggles with the Church, secular leaders, and the emerging student class and a lessening of local Church authority over the University of Paris.
 The university was placed squarely under direct papal patronage, part of the program to centralise the Church structure, which had intensified under Innocent III.